binaryphile/binaryphile.com/posts/a-vagrant-box-for-spree-development.md

 - Download the latest [VirtualBox] for your platform
 - Download the latest [Vagrant] for your platform
 - Download the [Ubuntu 12.04.1 LTS] box
+    - If you can't run 64-bit vms, then try this [32-bit Ubuntu] instead.
+Import it as `precise32` and change the name of the box in the Vagrantfile to match.
 - Save [this text] into a file called `Vagrantfile`

 Be aware that the Ubuntu LTS server is ssh command-line only, no gui.